Wild animals

 The Interior Alaskan wolf (Canis lupus pambasileus), also known as the Yukon wolf, is a subspecies of gray wolf native to parts of British Columbia, the Northwest Territories, Interior Alaska, and Yukon.
 It is one of the largest subspecies of gray wolf in North America.

 Interior Alaskan wolves are typically dark in coloration, with a thick coat of fur that is well-adapted to the cold winters of their northern range.
+This adaptation is vital for surviving the frigid temperatures and deep snow of their habitat.

 The Interior Alaskan wolf is currently listed as Least Concern on the IUCN Red List of Threatened Species.
 However, some populations of Interior Alaskan wolves are threatened by habitat loss, poaching, and persecution by humans.
+Conservation efforts focus on promoting sustainable land use and protecting critical habitats from development.

 What Are the Different Types of Wolves? - Interior Alaskan wolf (Canis lupus pambasileus)